egoist/bili/docs/api.md

 Type: `object`<br>
 Default: `{ include: 'node_modules/**' }`

-Options for [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs), this plugin is only available in `umd` format or option `resolve` is `true`.
-Since it's used to resolve CommonJS dependencies in node_modules.
+Options for [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs), this plugin is only available in `umd` format or when option `resolve` is `true`.
+Since it's used to resolve CommonJS dependencies in `node_modules`.

 ### replace